 10.1 Discrimination: Personnel shall not engage in any form of discrimination.
 Discrimination is defined as: The purposeful differential treatment of a person (or group of people) based on their membership in a protected category.
-Acts of discrimination can include but are not limited to favoritism, prejudice, preference or intolerance based upon age, ancestry, citizenry, color, gender identity and expression, genetic information, marital status, disability, national origin, pregnancy, race, religion, sex, sexual orientation, or union membership in the workplace.
+Acts of discrimination can include but are not limited to favoritism, prejudice, preference or intolerance based upon sex, ancestry, citizenry, color, creed, marital status, mental or physical disability, national origin, pregnancy, race, religious affiliation, belief, or opinion, sex, sexual orientation, gender identity, or union membership in the workplace.